dfki-ric/ugv_nav4d/README.md

 5. A new State (Hash and state id) is created from the `XYZNode` and `ThetaNode`.

+##### Why do I need the `searchGrid`?
+The searchGrid is a TravMap, just like the `travGen.trMap` but the nodes contain a different payload.
+They contain `XYZNodes`.
+The planner only operates on the searchGrid.

+##### What is the ObstacleMap good for.
+Whats the difference to the TravMap?

 ##### How `TravGenNodes` are expanded

 #### Heuristic